wasfree/uptrends-go-sdk/docs/Monitor.md

 HasHash returns a boolean if a field has been set.

-### GetSelfServiceTransactionScript
+### GetTransactionStepDefinition

-`func (o *Monitor) GetSelfServiceTransactionScript() string`
+`func (o *Monitor) GetTransactionStepDefinition() TransactionStepDefinition`

-GetSelfServiceTransactionScript returns the SelfServiceTransactionScript field if non-nil, zero value otherwise.
+GetTransactionStepDefinition returns the TransactionStepDefinition field if non-nil, zero value otherwise.

-### GetSelfServiceTransactionScriptOk
+### GetTransactionStepDefinitionOk

-`func (o *Monitor) GetSelfServiceTransactionScriptOk() (*string, bool)`
+`func (o *Monitor) GetTransactionStepDefinitionOk() (*TransactionStepDefinition, bool)`

-GetSelfServiceTransactionScriptOk returns a tuple with the SelfServiceTransactionScript field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetTransactionStepDefinitionOk returns a tuple with the TransactionStepDefinition field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSelfServiceTransactionScript
+### SetTransactionStepDefinition

-`func (o *Monitor) SetSelfServiceTransactionScript(v string)`
+`func (o *Monitor) SetTransactionStepDefinition(v TransactionStepDefinition)`

-SetSelfServiceTransactionScript sets SelfServiceTransactionScript field to given value.
+SetTransactionStepDefinition sets TransactionStepDefinition field to given value.

-### HasSelfServiceTransactionScript
+### HasTransactionStepDefinition

-`func (o *Monitor) HasSelfServiceTransactionScript() bool`
+`func (o *Monitor) HasTransactionStepDefinition() bool`

-HasSelfServiceTransactionScript returns a boolean if a field has been set.
+HasTransactionStepDefinition returns a boolean if a field has been set.

 ### GetBlockUptrendsRum